 A member who does not have leave of absence may tender an apology should they be absent from all or part of a meeting.
-The Mayor (or Chairperson) must invite apologies at the beginning of each meeting, including apologies for lateness and early departure.
+The Chairperson must invite apologies at the beginning of each meeting, including apologies for lateness and early departure.
 The meeting may accept or decline any apologies.
-Members may be recorded as absent on Council business where their absence is a result of a commitment made on behalf of the Council.
+Members may be recorded as absent on Community Board business where their absence is a result of a commitment made on behalf of the Community Board.